JustDare-Official/JustDare/BETA_TESTING.md

 ## Questions?

-If you have any questions about the beta testing program, please reach out to our team through justdare_official@proton.me.
+If you have any questions about the beta testing program, please reach out to our team through support@justdare.app.

 Thank you for your interest in helping us make JustDare even better!

 ---
 *Join us in revolutionizing the way people dare and challenge each other online!*